aramiracle/json_excel_converter/README.md

 # JsonExcelConverter

 `JsonExcelConverter` is a Python class designed to facilitate the conversion between JSON and Excel file formats.
-It provides methods to convert JSON data to Excel spreadsheets and vice versa, while ensuring that the data structure is consistent and correctly formatted.
+It provides methods to convert JSON data to Excel spreadsheets and vice versa, while ensuring that the data structure is consistent and correctly formatted.📊🔄

-## Features
+## Features🌟

-- Convert JSON data to Excel spreadsheets with hierarchical levels flattened.
+- Convert JSON data to Excel spreadsheets with hierarchical levels flattened.📈
-- Convert Excel spreadsheets back to nested JSON structures.
+- Convert Excel spreadsheets back to nested JSON structures.🔄
-- Validate that JSON data is consistent in depth before conversion.
+- Validate that JSON data is consistent in depth before conversion.✅
-- Ensure that Excel data rows are consistent in depth before conversion.
+- Ensure that Excel data rows are consistent in depth before conversion.📏
-- Save converted data to specified output files with proper formatting.
+- Save converted data to specified output files with proper formatting.💾

-## Requirements
+## Requirements🛠️

 - Python 3.x
 - Pandas